 Portrait of Karel Martens, the man with multiple motifs and lovers of constraints, reference in the world of graphic design and plastic research.

 Before becoming the father of the most famous rabbit on the planet with Miffy, Dick Bruna was the son of a dutch publisher, a rebellious hair, who did not want to "do like Dad"!

-Every day, millions of french people rub shoulders with Étienne Robial's works.
-Decoding, in plain language, a long career in graphic design, from Canal+ to Inrockuptibles.
+Every day, millions of french people see Étienne Robial's work.
+In this article we decode, in plain language, a long career in graphic design, from Canal+ to Inrockuptibles.

 It was in 1925 that they built one of the very first modern style villa built in France.
 This villa will then welcome the most illustrious artists of the 20th century!
 This is the story of Charles and Marie-Laure de Noailles, a life of patrons!